• Home

 • Sprinkle nuts or seeds on the oatmeal for added crunch and nutritional value.

-Prep your dry oats and toppings the night before to save time in the morning-just add liquid, cook and add fresh fruit, and you're good to go!
+Prep your dry oats and toppings the night before to save time in the morning.
+Just add liquid, cook and add fresh fruit, and you're good to go!

 • Warm and cozy: Serve your oatmeal with fruit for breakfast warm with a drizzle of honey or maple syrup and a splash of milk for added creaminess.
+Pair it with my Strawberry Banana Chocolate Smoothie with Greek Yogurt for added protein.

 • Add a protein boost: Stir in a spoonful of Greek yogurt or a scoop of protein powder for extra staying power.
+Try my High-Protein Greek Yogurt Parfait as another delicious option.

 • Top it with fresh fruit, dried fruit, or your favorite nuts and seeds for added flavor, texture, and nutrients.